jokobus/TrainFriends/server/test.md

    The server will create and use that DB file (`trainfriends.db`) and retain data across restarts.

 Notes
-- On first run the server will create `server/data.db` (SQLite file) to persist users, sessions and friend data.
-- Passwords are stored in plaintext for demo/hackathon simplicity.

 Smoke tests (PowerShell-friendly, use curl.exe) Explicitly call `curl.exe` to avoid PowerShell's built-in alias.